Yes, the "missing axiom" of matroid theory is lost forever: Introduction

-The language that we develop is a form of monadic second-order logic, \mso.
+The language that we develop here is a form of monadic second-order logic for matroids (similar to that used by Hlin\v{e}n\'{y} \cite{Hli03b}), which we denote \mso.
 As we show in \Cref{mso}, \mso\ is expressive enough to state the matroid axioms, and to state when a matroid contains an isomorphic copy of a fixed minor.
-This means that any minor-closed class of matroids can be characterised with a sentence in \mso, as long as it has a finite number of excluded minors.
-In particular, since Rota's Conjecture has been positively resolved by Geelen, Gerards, and Whittle (see \cite{GGW14}), it follows that the class of $\mathbb{F}$\dash representable matroids can be characterised by a sentence in \mso, whenever $\mathbb{F}$ is a finite field.
-Our main results show that this is not the case for the class of matroids that are representable over at least one field, nor for the class of $\mathbb{K}$\dash representable matroids, when $\mathbb{K}$ is any infinite field.

-We say that a matroid is \emph{representable} if it is representable over at least one field.
+This means that any minor-closed class of matroids can be characterised with an \mso\ sentence, as long as it has a finite number of excluded minors.
+In particular, since Rota's Conjecture has been positively resolved by Geelen, Gerards, and Whittle (see \cite{GGW14}), it follows that the class of $\mathbb{F}$\dash representable matroids can be characterised by a sentence in \mso\ whenever $\mathbb{F}$ is a finite field.
+Our main results show that this is not the case for infinite fields.
+Nor is it possible to characterise the matroids that are representable over at least one field using an \mso\ sentence.
+When we say that a matroid is \emph{representable} we mean it is representable over at least one field.

 \begin{theorem} There is no sentence, $\psi$, in \mso, such that a matroid is representable if and only if it satisfies $\psi$. \end{theorem}

 \begin{theorem} Let $\mathbb{K}$ be any infinite field.
 There is no sentence, $\psi_{\mbb{K}}$, in \mso, such that a matroid is $\mathbb{K}$\dash representable if and only if it satisfies $\psi_{\mbb{K}}$. \end{theorem}